Amara, Anoeta and Riberas de Loiola

 Amara, Anoeta and Riberas de Loyola are three neighbourhoods of the city which are well worth discovering because they present a perfect picture of the daily lives of Donostian people.
 During the day, this is a bustling shopping and office area, but as night draws in, the residents of the neighbourhood fill up the bars, enjoying their last pintxo-pote before going to have dinner.
 But let’s start from the beginning.

-Stroll through Amara & Anoeta and discover the Real Sociedad Museum and the Iesu church
+Stroll through Amara and discover the new Real Sociedad Football stadium

 Map & places of interest